rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 - You have control over your process.
 ???
 - This will be hard to do if you're forced into working with Scrumfall or even inside a larger system like SAFe.
+--

+- You have *good* and *tested* code.
+???
+If you have crap code, you'll have crap predictability.

 [//]: # (Maybe moved assumptions & benefits up a bit.)